zink-lang/zink/docs/appendix/optimizations.md

 # A - Optimizations

-The optimizations of Zink projects now are mainly benifited from the optimizer of wasm -- `wasm-opt`, for the details of it please check [Binary Optimizations][binaryen-optimizations].
+The optimizations of Zink projects now are mainly benefited from the optimizer of wasm -- `wasm-opt`, for the details of it please check [Binary Optimizations][binaryen-optimizations].